whalebone/wb-docs/en/local_resolver.rst

 .. note:: Each Version of the Blocking Page has unique characteristics that can be selected.
 For example, the Security Blocking Page can include a "Bypass" button which is not available in the respective Regulatory and Blackilist versions.

 After editing and saving the changes to the Blocking Pages it is important that they are applied to the individual resolvers.
-More information can be found :ref:`here<Configure Blocking Pages>`
+More information can be found at the :ref:`Configure Blocking Pages Section<Configure Blocking Pages>`

 .. tip:: The Redirection Pages are served from a web server directly on the Resolvers.
 The pages are expected to be a single file so any additional resources (CSS, images, scripts) must be either embedded directly in the HTML code or served from a publicly accessible web server.
 The resolver does not provide any option to serve other content.